Reuse & Recycle

 The Texas Hearing Institute will accept used hearing aids to use as teaching aids for demonstrations

-Household items - see below for Multiple Items or for Textiles
+Household items - see below for Multiple Items or see Textiles

 Legos